-It is recommended that an individual who has been diagnosed with a melanoma have a complete skin exam every 3 months for the first 1-3 years.
+It is recommended that an individual who has been diagnosed with melanoma have a complete skin exam every 3 months for the first 1-3 years.
 After this period skin exams should be performed every 6 months.
-During these exams that entire skin surface should be evaluated because melanomas can occur in non sun exposed areas.
+During these exams, the entire skin surface should be evaluated because melanomas can occur in non-sun-exposed areas.
 The exam will look for evidence of recurrent or metastatic lesions as well as precursor lesions.
 All immediate family members should also have an annual complete skin examination.

-Prevention of melanoma and skin cancers in general can be facilitated by strict sun protection through daily appropriate use of sunscreen and sun protective clothing.
+Prevention of melanoma and skin cancers, in general, can be facilitated by strict sun protection through the daily appropriate use of sunscreen and sun-protective clothing.
 Regular skin checks by a trained professional will also help identify skin cancers and potential precursor lesions.